Message from the CFO

 Overview of the Plan

 The period of the Third Medium-Term Management Plan is positioned as a five-year growth phase to “Advance in the Global Market as a Unique Total Healthcare Company.”
-In the Pharmaceutical Business and the Nutraceutical Business, we will maximize existing business value and create new value, and conduct business management with a corporate-wide awareness of capital cost, and thereby maintain sustainable growth while at the same time making investments for growth and ensuring returns to shareholders.
+In the Pharmaceutical Business and the Nutraceutical Business, we will maximize existing business value and create new value, and conduct business management with a corporatewide awareness of capital cost, and thereby maintain sustainable growth while at the same time making investments for growth and ensuring returns to shareholders.

-Progress in the Middle Year (Fiscal 2021) of the Third Medium-Term Management Plan
+Progress in the Middle Year (Fiscal 2022) of the Third Medium-Term Management Plan

-Plan for Fiscal 2022
+Plan for Fiscal 2023

 Measures for Enhancing Corporate Value